ibm-cloud-docs/subnets/about.md

 ### Transferring portable subnet IP addresses between servers
 {:#transferring-portable-subnet-ip-between-servers}

 When transferring an IP address from one server to another, make sure that a gratuitous ARP packet is sent.
-This allows our routers to update their ARP entry and forward traffic to the correct server.
+This action allows our routers to update their ARP entry and forward traffic to the correct server.
 Not doing so might result in up to a 4-hour delay in the new server receiving traffic for the transferred address.

 ### Virtual Router Appliances
 {:#virtual-router-appliances-subnets}